Rio 2016 Paralympics: Most inspiring moments

 The comparisons to Michael Phelps are irresistible, but Brazilian swimmer Daniel Dias is making waves of his own.

-With nine medals at Rio alone, the 28-year-old now has a total of fourteen golds to his name.
+With nine medals at Rio alone, the 28-year-old now has a total of 14 golds to his name.

 Already Brazil's most decorated Paralympian, he's now the most successful male Paralympic swimmer in history.